RosettaCommons/demos/public/design_raf_rac_interface/README.md

-The entire workflow for this demo, complete with command-lines, is described in this document.
-These command-lines should have be tested.

 This demo will walk through the steps of designing a protein-protein interface.
 The goal of this protocol is to predict mutations on Raf that will enable it to bind Rac.